 Once you are logged-in to the Legislate app:

 - Select the type of rental agreement you would like to create from our suite of lawyer-approved contracts (in this case, Assured Shorthold Tenancy Agreement);

 - Set the terms of the tenancy by answering some simple questions.
 Legislate will generate a robust AST Agreement based on your own terms which provides flexibility for you, your property and your tenant;

 - Add parties from your side of the contract, whether that be yourself, your company or, the landlord, if you are a letting agent working on behalf of the private landlord;

 - Invite parties from the other side, including the tenants, guarantors and witnesses;

 - Review the contract, agree and sign!

 All within one easy-to-use platform.

-How often do you or your tenants find the contracts that you find online hard to read and full of legalese?
+How often do you or your tenants find the contracts and legal documents that you find online hard to read and full of legalese?
 This is one of the other benefits that Legislate can bring you.
 Our contracts are clear, written in plain English and well-presented, meaning both you and your tenants understand all rights, responsibilities and obligations.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.